 We led off this list with a sales enablement book, and we’ll end it on the same topic.
 “The Sales Enablement Playbook” shares strategies designed to help readers establish a “culture of sales enablement” in their organizations and, ultimately, guide them toward their role within the evolving, maturing sales enablement function.

 Do you manage or oversee a sales enablement program?
-Check out our exclusive eBook, The Blueprint for Better Sales Onboarding, to learn how you can improve your new hire training process.
+Check out our exclusive eBook, 14 Hacks to Upgrade Your Sales Enablement Strategy, to learn how you can stay on top of your game.